-I must admit, I was drawn to them by their magnificent coats and elk-like racks more than anything, but the more I researched these incredible animals, the more my excitement level rose.
-It’s just habit for me – I simply have to learn more about the animals I plan to bowhunt, especially if it’s an animal I’ve never pursued before.
+I must admit, I was drawn to them by their magnificent coats and elk-like racks more than anything.
+The more I researched these incredible animals, the more my excitement level rose.
+It’s just habit for me – I simply have to learn more about the animals I plan to bowhunt, especially one I’ve never pursued before.

-- Like elk, these animals are extremely vocal during the rut.
+- Like elk, axis deer are extremely vocal during the rut.
 The males make a scary (especially if you were in the woods alone at night) type of bellow or roar.
 It’s easily distinguishable, and they do it often.
 During my hunt, it was not at all uncommon to hear between 50 and 100 different roars during the morning (from dawn to about 9 a.m.), and then again during the evening (from about 5 p.m. until dark).
-When a male is roaring, it’s very possible to pinpoint his position and stalk him.
+When a male is roaring, it’s possible to pinpoint his position and stalk him.
 We did this on a number of occasions and got bowhunting-close multiple times.
 It’s an amazing feeling.

-- Much like a rutting whitetail, axis bucks seek out single estrous does and pursue them.
+- Much like a rutting whitetail, axis bucks seek estrous does and pursue them.
 If you have a hot doe in your area, you may see multiple bucks during a morning or evening sit.
 Because of the torrid late-May/June Texas temperatures, I opted to hunt from a treestand over a secluded waterhole.
 During my pair of sits on this waterhole, I watched three different bucks tail a hot doe to the water and saw three separate buck fights.
 It was just like hunting whitetails during the rut.

 - Unlike whitetails and elk, axis deer are more active in daytime, with peak movement occurring during the first few hours of the morning and the last few hours of the evening.
 Told you these things were tailor-made for bowhunting!